microsoft/WhatTheHack/070-BuildYourOwnCopilot/README.md

-# What The Hack - Build Your Own Copilot
+# What The Hack - Build Your Own copilot

 ## Introduction